Essential Guide to Japanese Citrus

 Welcome to the essential guide to all things Japanese citrus!
-Since our July theme is “Citrus Refresh", I felt it was important to introduce you to the wide world of Japanese citrus.
+I first wrote this blog in 2018 for our July theme: "Citrus Refresh", but I'm bringing it back for our 2019 July theme: "Citrus Summer"!
+I felt it was important to introduce you to the wide world of Japanese citrus.

 Japan has over 25 varieties of citrus.
 I know, it’s a lot.
 While many citrus varieties are popularly eaten raw, citrus is also a common flavoring in both savory and sweet foods in Japan.
 Two classic examples would be Ramune, a popular lemon-flavored fizzy drink, and ponzu, a Japanese citrus sauce.
 Citrus is especially popular in summer for its cooling sensation.
 Juicy and refreshing, it’s a great pick-me-up on those hot muggy Japanese summer days when everyone is battling natsubate (夏バテ, summer fatigue).